6egic/smart-contract-audit-in-practice/readme.md

 ### 2. SECURITY ISSUES
 Describe the key findings, show the related code, provide recommendations on how to fix and update status of concern.
-Any key findings should be solved nonetheless, however seperate between the two for structure and severity.
+Any key findings should be solved nonetheless, the current situation is what is updated in the status area.

 ### 3. OBSERVATIONS